Vulcan678/3D-Echolocation-Using-U-Net/README.md

 | Maximal epochs           | 120               |
 | Learning rate schedualer | CosineAnnealingLR |

-To achieve the best training procedure and result I implemented hyperparameter optimization using HyperOpt and the variable training parameters were:
+To achieve the best training procedure and result I implemented **bayesian hyperparameter optimization** using HyperOpt and the variable training parameters were:
 1. Batch size: 32 to 64 samples
 2. Initial learning rate: 1e-8 to 1e-2
 3. Weight decay: 0 to 0.1